dagger/dagger/docs/current/guides/252029-load-images-local-docker-engine.md

 - You have a Go, Python or Node.js development environment.
 If not, install [Go](https://go.dev/doc/install), [Python](https://www.python.org/downloads/) or [Node.js](https://nodejs.org/en/download/).
 - You have a Dagger SDK installed for one of the above languages.
 If not, follow the installation instructions for the Dagger [Go](../sdk/go/371491-install.md), [Python](../sdk/python/866944-install.md) or [Node.js](../sdk/nodejs/835948-install.md) SDK.
+- You have the Dagger CLI installed in your development environment.
+If not, [install the Dagger CLI](../cli/465058-install.md).
 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).

 ## Approach 1: Use an exported tarball